 GS 010.
-College Reading and Writing.
-2 hours.
-Students will improve their college-level vocabulary, comprehension, and critical reading skills by employing a variety of reading, strategies.
+College Reading and Writing - 3 hours.
+Students will improve their college-level vocabulary, comprehension, and critical reading skills by employing a variety of reading strategies.
 Through studying grammar, incorporating precise vocabulary, and employing a variety of writing strategies, students will also learn to discover and to develop theses that are supported with illustrative material, which lead to solid conclusions in both the reading and writing process.
+Students must earn a C or better before taking EN 130.
 Fall.
 Spring.